 Laser misalignment is a major concern with users of conventional flow cytometers.
-The flat-top lasers used in the Attune NxT Flow Cytometer have an intensity profile that allows a wider window of alignment over Gaussian lasers used in traditional systems.
+The flat-top lasers used in the Attune Flow Cytometers have an intensity profile that allows a wider window of alignment over Gaussian lasers used in traditional systems.
 The flat-top lasers also have a higher tolerance for misalignment that allows them to maintain high sensitivity and low CVs.

-The Attune NxT Software is designed to provide powerful data acquisition and analysis using an intuitive user-friendly interface.
+The Attune Cytometric Software is designed to provide powerful data acquisition and analysis using an intuitive user-friendly interface.
 Experiments can easily be set up, customized, and saved for future studies.
 Compensation is automated and can be set up using a guide.
-The software is designed to maximize efficiency in performing data analysis, with fast refresh rates for large data sets (up to 20 million events per sample) with the ability to immediately visualize changes on data plots as you make adjustments
+The software is designed to maximize efficiency in performing data analysis, with fast refresh rates for large data sets (up to 20 million events per sample) with the ability to immediately visualize changes on data plots as you make adjustments.

 The software has unique tools to simplify experimental setup, including reagent selection using the filter configuration manager.
 This provides guidance for matching the right reagent to the optimized channel on the instrument by selecting reagents from a drop-down menu of prepopulated or customized reagents, which is then applied to plot labels.